d3netxer/population-datasets/README.md

 ###website: http://web.ornl.gov/sci/landscan/
 ####description: Using an innovative approach with Geographic Information System and Remote Sensing, ORNL's LandScan™ is the community standard for global population distribution.
 At approximately 1 km resolution (30" X 30"), LandScan is the finest resolution global population distribution data available and represents an ambient population (average over 24 hours).
 The LandScan algorithm, an R&D 100 Award Winner, uses spatial data and imagery analysis technologies and a multi-variable dasymetric modeling approach to disaggregate census counts within an administrative boundary.
 Since no single population distribution model can account for the differences in spatial data availability, quality, scale, and accuracy as well as the differences in cultural settlement practices, LandScan population distribution models are tailored to match the data conditions and geographical nature of each individual country and region.

 ####data resolution and coverage: approximately 1 km resolution (30" X 30"), global scale

 ####data availability: free of charge for U.S. Federal Government Agencies

 ####Literature Review

+#####LandScan: A Global Population Database for Estimating Populations at Risk (2000)

+Jerome E. Dobson, Edward A. Brlght, Phllllp R. Coleman, Rlchard C. Durfee, and Brian A. Worley

+Best available census countrs were distributed to cells based on probability coefficients which, in turn, were based on road provimity, slope land cover, and nighttime lights.

 #####High Resolution Urban Feature Extraction for Global Population Mapping using High Performance Computing
 V. Vijayaraj, E. A. Bright, B. L. Bhaduri